CEMEX, S.A.B. de C.V.

 To assess relative profitability and valuation, we examine the Return on Equity (ROE) and Price-to-Earnings (P/E) ratios.

-CX vs BCC Comparison August 2025
+CX vs TTAM Comparison March 2026

 CX plays a significant role within the Basic Materials sector.
 Its performance reflects broader market trends and attracts considerable investor interest.